 Hospital Cost Reports (HCRIS) Data

-Fonteum structures the CMS Healthcare Cost Report Information System — the annual financial disclosure dataset for 6,000+ Medicare-participating hospitals — into a query-ready facility-summary schema with per-field provenance.
+Fonteum structures the CMS Healthcare Cost Report Information System — the annual financial disclosure dataset for 6,000+ Medicare-participating hospitals — into a query-ready facility-summary schema with dataset provenance and source-line locators where available.
 Revenue, operating margin, cost per discharge, payer mix, charity care, and FTE staffing, annually from FY2015.
-M&A diligence teams and payer analytics platforms use this layer to benchmark hospital financial performance without paying for Definitive Healthcare or Trilliant at four-to-five-figure annual fees.

 What is CMS HCRIS?